batatavadaX/testgtu/README.md

 # will download all the old papers of ic branch.
 ```

-you can pass values
+you can pass your own json

-here's json example
+# json example

 ```json
 {